garrysawyers3007/Bedtime-Story-Generation-System/README.md

    - `Quality Status: ACCEPTED` or `Quality Status: NEEDS REVISION`
    - `Reason` when not accepted (first rule-based blocking issue, otherwise first LLM issue)
 - Debug mode prints the full LLM judge and rule-based breakdown using the detailed evaluation sections.
+- The CLI asks `Show story with typewriter animation?
+(Y/n):` after the feedback prompt.
+This question is asked even if feedback is empty.

 Do not commit your API key or any secrets to source control.